 Keeping up with new restaurants in Miami is harder than trying to censor a Trick Daddy and Trina song.
-Places have a tendency to all open during the same week in December and then half of them close before you even get a chance to have an opinion about them.
+Places have a tendency to all open during the same week in December and then half of them close before you even get a chance to decide whether or not you like their wallpaper.

 The Infatuation Miami’s Hit List is our way of helping you keep track of the new restaurants that are actually worth your time.
 This isn’t just a catch-all list of every place that’s opened up recently.
 We’ve actually been to these restaurants, and plenty of others that we’ve decided to leave off this list.